Internet-of-People/iop-message-protocol/TESTS.md

 ##### Prerequisites/Inputs

+###### Prerequisites
+  * Node's database is empty.

 ###### Inputs:
   * Node's IP address
   * Node's clNonCustomer port

 ##### Description

-The test establishes a home node agreement with a node.
+The test establishes a home node agreement with the node.
 Then it tries to establish a new agreement with the same identity, which should fail.

 ###### Step 1:
 The test establishes a TLS connection to the clNonCustomer port of the node and sends *StartConversationRequest*:

   * `Message.id := 1`
   * `StartConversationRequest.supportedVersions := [[1,0,0]]`
-  * `StartConversationRequest.publicKey` set to test's identity 32 byte long public key
+  * `StartConversationRequest.publicKey` set to the test's identity 32 byte long public key

 and reads the response from the node in form of *StartConversationResponse*.
 Then it sends *HomeNodeRequestRequest*:

   * `Message.id := 2`
   * `HomeNodeRequestRequest.contract` is uninitialized

+and reads the response.

 ###### Step 2:
 The test then closes the connection and creates a new TLS connection to the clNonCustomer port and sends *StartConversationRequest*:

   * `Message.id := 1`
   * `StartConversationRequest.supportedVersions := [[1,0,0]]`
-  * `StartConversationRequest.publicKey` set to test's identity 32 byte long public key
+  * `StartConversationRequest.publicKey` set to the test's identity 32 byte long public key

 and reads the response from the node in form of *StartConversationResponse*.
 Then it sends *HomeNodeRequestRequest*:

   * `Message.id := 2`
   * `HomeNodeRequestRequest.contract` is uninitialized

+and reads the response.

 ##### Acceptance Criteria